 The jewel of Central America, Panama City sits proudly on the Pacific coast of Panama.
-As soon as you are landing, you will be greeted with the surprisingly modern skyline and a rush of tropical heat.
+As soon as you are landing, you will be greeted with a surprisingly modern skyline and a rush of tropical heat.
 I spent about 3 years living in Panama City and it has been a rapidly changing place.
-While it has both its beautiful places and others that aren’t much to look it, I think it’s a great city to spend a few days in.
+While it has both its beautiful places and others that aren't much to look it, I think it's a great city to spend a few days in.

 When to Visit